jordandekraker/hippomaps/docs/source/installation.rst

-Installation Guide
+Installation 💻
 =====================================

-Setting Python environment
+Setting Python environment 🐍
 -------------------------------------

 To use HippoMaps, we recommend creating a separate python environment first: